elimu-ai/analytics/eventtracker/README.md

 dependencies {
    ...

-   compile 'org.literacyapp.analytics:eventtracker:1.0.2'
+   compile 'org.literacyapp.analytics:eventtracker:1.0.4'
 }
 ```

 ## Report Learning Activity

-To report learning activity, use one of the static methods provided by the EventTracker class:
+To report learning activity, use one of the static methods provided by the EventTracker class, e.g. `EventTracker.reportLetterLearningEvent(getApplicationContext(), “a”);`
-EventTracker.reportLetterLearningEvent(getApplicationContext(), “a”);

 Note that for the analytics data to be stored on the SD card, the Analytics application must be installed on the tablet.
-The log files will then appear under /sdcard/.literacyapp-analytics/events
+The log files will then appear under `/sdcard/.literacyapp-analytics/events/<deviceId>`

 ### Sample Application

-To see a sample of how to use the analytics library, go to https://github.com/literacyapp-org/literacyapp-android
+To see a sample of how to use the analytics library is being used, go to https://github.com/literacyapp-org/literacyapp-android